 - It can unnecessarily constrain the team and put emphasis on the wrong outcomes.

 - Process objectives are often hard to measure.
-How do you know if the team achieved "use BIM"?

 - Teams are actually often willing to compromise on process, especially when held up against objectives such as cost or schedule.